Not available at Me Clinic, Double Bay & Gold Coast, Brisbane

 Generalised rash or itching particularly of the palms of the hands or soles of the feet most often mean an allergic reaction.
 If this occurs please contact the Clinic.

-We recommend that you should walk up to 30 minutes daily whilst attending the Ashley Centre for treatment is recommended and you should also continue with your normal activities.
+We recommend that you should walk up to 30 minutes daily whilst attending the Me Clinic for treatment is recommended and you should also continue with your normal activities.

 We advise that vigorous exercise (e.g. aerobics, running) should be avoided in the first 24 hours and also when wearing compression-wrap bandages.
 If you should go on a long car or plane trip, you must walk for at least 5 minutes every hour during the trip.